 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
+Please check first with Customer Service to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.

-If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-□ Prescriptions for a Medical Emergency

-We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care, are included in our Drug List without restrictions, and are not excluded from Medicare Part D coverage.

-$\hfill\square$ Coverage when traveling or out of the service area

-When traveling within the U.S. you have access to network pharmacies nationwide.
+□ Prescriptions for a Medical Emergency We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care, are included in our Drug List without restrictions, and are not excluded from Medicare Part D coverage. □ Coverage when traveling or out of the service area When traveling within the U.S. you have access to network pharmacies nationwide.
 Bring your prescriptions and medication with you and be sure to check the pharmacy directory for your travel plans to locate a network pharmacy while traveling.
-If you are leaving the country, you may be able to obtain a greater day supply to take with you before leaving for the country where there are no network pharmacies available.

-- □ If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance. - □ If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or preferred mail-order pharmacy (including high cost and unique drugs). - □ If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting. - □ For more information about prescriptions while you travel, refer to the Medical Benefits Chart in Chapter 4, Section 2.1
+If you are leaving the country, you may be able to obtain a greater day supply to take with you before leaving for the country where there are no network pharmacies available. □ If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance. □ If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or preferred mail-order pharmacy (including high cost and unique drugs).

+☐ If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.

+☐ For more information about prescriptions while you travel, refer to the Medical Benefits Chart in Chapter 4, Section 2.1